ms/buildtogether.tech/important/index.md

 The point of all this organization and preparation is to get yourself into the most productive mental state possible.  <cite>Csikszentmihalyi1991</cite>
-popularized the term "flow" for this; athletes call it "being in the zone", while musicians talk about losing themselves in what they're playing.
+popularized the term <span g="flow" i="flow">flow</span> for this; athletes call it "being in the zone", while musicians talk about losing themselves in what they're playing.
 Whatever name you use, you will produce much more in this state than normal.

 The bad news is that it takes anywhere from several seconds to several minutes to get back into a productive flow after an interruption